-Other: During MYREF2 it was evaluated to what extent the Bescapement approach (using Bpa as target) is sustainable according to the criteria put forward by ICES.
+Other: During MYREF2 it was evaluated to what extent the Bescapement approach (using Bpa as target) is sustianable according to the criteria put forward by ICES.
 The conclusion was that the approach is only sustainable if an upper level on F is applied (Fcap).
-This upper level is needed to ensure that the stock is not overexploited in years where the log-normal uncertainty of the incoming years class is not fully accounted for by the Bpa buffer (for example in years, where the dredge survey indicate a very large recruitment).
+This upper level is needed to ensure that the stock is not overexploited in years where the lognormal uncertainty of the incoming years class is not fully accounted for by the Bpa buffer (for example in years, where the dredge survey indicate a very large recruitment).
 Until now an Fcap of 0.6 has been applied to SA1.
-However, this value should be re-estimated to take into account the changes made for the new SA1.
+However, this value should be estimated specifically for SA2.